 What is the average response rate?

-Response rates can vary depending on the type of email and industry, so setting benchmarks for this metric is not as easy as for email open rate.
+Response rates can vary depending on the type of email and industry, so setting benchmarks for this metric is not as easy as for email open rates.
 Some specialists claim that an adequate average email response rate can be estimated at 10%.
-For cold emails, however, the benchmark is 30%
+For cold emails, however, the benchmark is 30%.

 Why do you need to track your email response rate?